-Continuation of the separation of Re from 2g Mo (see above).
-Na removal and pH adjustment of Re fractions on 2 mL C8 Resin cartridge, load and rinse at 2 BV/min.
+Continuation of the separation of Re from 2 g Mo (see on the left).
+Na+ removal and pH adjustment of Re fractions on 2 mL C8 Resin cartridge, load and rinse at 2 BV/min.

-Continuation of the separation of Re from 2g Mo (see above).
+Continuation of the separation of Re from 2 g Mo (see above).
 Na+ removal and pH adjustment of Re fractions on 2 mL C8 Resin cartridge, load and rinse at 2 BV/min.
 As stated before, at this stage the Re fraction should be below pH 7 (typically 3 - 5) and largely free of Na+ cations.